-Aman’s promise (it means ‘peace’ in Sanskrit) is honoured in the hotel’s restorative spa, a holistic hideaway kitted out with a sauna, hammam, plunge pool and therapeutic showers.
+Aman’s promise (it means ‘peace’ in Sanskrit) is honoured in the hotel’s restorative two-floor spa, a holistic hideaway kitted out with a sauna, hammam, fitness and yoga studios, five treatment rooms, a 14m plunge pool, Jacuzzis and therapeutic showers.
 Much of the focus is on post-ski recovery; try the Thai massage to stretch and soothe tired muscles after a long day on the slopes.
 The hotel also runs wellness workshops throughout the season; book ahead for nutritional advice and personal-training sessions.

 Light packers, rejoice: the hotel has travel essentials such as plug adaptors and hair straighteners for impeccable après-ski dos, as well as a ski room from which guests can hire everything they’ll need to hit the slopes.